ExtendSKE/com.casftsoftware.uc.msgqueue/ibmmq/README.md

 IBM MQ Extension

-Parse the source code and identify instances of Producers, Consumers and the Queues and create objects.
+Create objects of producer, consumer and queue instances by parsing the source code.

-Create links between Producers and Consumers based on the Queue through which they are connected with.
+Create links between Producers and Consumers based on the Queue through which they are connected with and also a link from the calling method.

-For resolving the queue name if it is declared as a variable then resolve it within the method.
+If Queue name is declared as a variable then resolve it within the method.
 If not present within the method then search within the class.

 Limitations: